babelomics/SpPGS/README.md

 Note that *-profile* and *-resume* are nextflow parameters and therefore are preceded by a single hyphens.
 To run the pipeline locally on a docker environment use `-profile docker`.
 Custom configuration files can be included with `-config nextflow.config` option.
 To see additional nextflow parameters use `nextflow run -help`.

-Once the sample sheet has been generated, you can calculate any polygenic risk score from [PDG catalog](https://www.pgscatalog.org) by running:
+Once the sample sheet has been generated, you can calculate any polygenic score from [PDG catalog](https://www.pgscatalog.org) by running:

 ```bash
 $ nextflow run pgscatalog/pgsc_calc \